 Most lenders, whether you apply online or in-person, will require you to supply some personal information to varify your idenity.
 This usually includes your Social Security number, home address and employment information.
 An online lender may also require you to give access to your checking account in order to deposit your loan and debit the payments when they are due.

-Is there anything I should consider before taking out a payday loan?
+Cautions to consider before taking out a payday loan

 Your other options include asking friends or family for help, taking out a cash advance on a credit card if you have one or applying for a loan from a local credit union.